 3Bee is made from non-toxic and latex-free materials.

-3Bee is provided non-sterile, and with or without an EtO sterilization pouch (as pictured in the second photo) for convenience.
+3Bee is provided non-sterile, with an EtO sterilization pouch (as pictured in the first photo) for convenience.

 diarobo and "Diastolic Robotics" are trademarks of Diastolic Robotics Incorporated